wvlet/wvlet/README.md

 order by (ordering columns...)
 ```
 This flow style provides a natual way to describe data processing pipelines, and this style still can leverage the power of existing SQL-based DBMS engines as wvlet queries will be compiled into SQL queries.

+### Reusable and Composable Models

-- Reusable: wvlet queries can be defined as a data model function, which can be reused for subsequent data processing.
-For example, you can define a data model function:
+wvlet queries can be defined as a data model function, which can be reused for subsequent data processing.
+For example, you can define a data model function with `model` keyword:
 ```sql
 model lookup(person_id: int) =
   from persons